Supersymmetric Virasoro Minimal Strings: Remarks on Geometry and Perturbation Theory

-These are referred to in ref.~\cite{Collier:2023cyw} as ``quantum volumes'', generalizing the Weil-Petersson volumes on the moduli space of bordered hyperbolic Riemann surfaces that are recovered in the classical limit $b{\to}0$ that yields JT gravity.
-Analogous correlation functions of the ${\cal N}{=}1$ VMS constructed here naturally define supersymmetric variants of the quantum volumes, and the $b{\to}0$ limit should connect them to the Weil-Petersson volumes of the super-Riemann surfaces of ${\cal N}{=}1$ JT supergravity~\cite{Stanford:2019vob,Norbury:2017eih}.
-The underlying recursive structures arising in the matrix model yield recursion relations among these new volumes.
-How this works for the case of (super) ${\widehat V}^{(b)}_{g,1}(P_1)$ is explored in the Supplemental Material, with examples.
-For $g{=}0$ the correlators for $n{\geq}2$ can be written as~\cite{Ginsparg:1993is,Ambjorn:1990ji,Moore:1991ir} (here $\beta_T{=}\sum_i\beta_i$): \be -0.3cm\langle \prod_i Z(\beta_i)\rangle_{0,n}\simeq \frac{\sqrt{\beta_1\cdots\beta_n}}{2\pi^{n/2}\beta_T}\left[ (\hbar\partial_x)^{n-2}{\rm e}^{-\beta_T u_0(x)} \right]_{x=\mu} \ee Since $u_0(x)$ and its derivatives vanish at $x{=}\mu$ (see Eq.~(\ref{eq:boundary-conditions})), these correlators all vanish at leading order for these super VMS models.
-Higher $g$ corrections are generated by $u(x)$'s perturbative corrections, $u_{2g}(x)$, which are all seeded by this leading form of the solution of Eq.~(\ref{eq:big-string-equation}) in the $x{>}0$ region: $u(x){=}0{+}\hbar^2(\Gamma^2{-}\frac14)/x^2+\cdots$.
-For the cases $\Gamma{=}{\pm}\frac12$, this nicely produces a key result, generalizing a similar JT supergravity story\cite{Stanford:2019vob,Johnson:2020heh,Johnson:2021tnl}: The $n{>}2$ correlators all vanish at every order in perturbation theory because {\it all} the $u_{2g}(x)$ recursively inherit the $(\Gamma^2{-}\frac14)$ factor and hence vanish for $x{>}0$, where the derivatives are evaluated in~Eq.~(\ref{eq:n-point-correlator}).
+Since $u_0(x)$ and its derivatives vanish at $x{=}\mu$ (see Eq.~(\ref{eq:boundary-conditions})), the correlators~(\ref{eq:n-point-correlator}) all vanish at leading order for these super VMS models.\footnote{In contrast, while $u_0$ vanishes at $x{=}{-}4\sqrt{2}\pi$, its derivatives do not, which is why that edge of the interior integration region is of potential concern, given the remarks of the previous paragraph.} Higher $g$ corrections are generated by $u(x)$'s perturbative corrections, $u_{2g}(x)$, which are all seeded by this leading form of the solution of Eq.~(\ref{eq:big-string-equation}) in the $x{>}0$ region: $u(x){=}0{+}\hbar^2(\Gamma^2{-}\frac14)/x^2+\cdots$.
+For the cases $\Gamma{=}{\pm}\frac12$, this nicely suggests a key result, generalizing a similar JT supergravity story\cite{Stanford:2019vob,Johnson:2020heh,Johnson:2021tnl}: The $n{>}2$ correlators would seem to all vanish at every order in perturbation theory because {\it all} the $u_{2g}(x)$ recursively inherit the $(\Gamma^2{-}\frac14)$ factor and hence vanish for $x{>}0$, where the derivatives are evaluated in~Eq.~(\ref{eq:n-point-correlator}).
 The same vanishing must be true for the ${\cal N}{=}1$ quantum volumes for $n{>}2$.
 This is a clear prediction for any chiral 3D gravity and intersection theory setting where these correlators are computed, or indeed in the related ${\cal N}{=}1$ dilaton gravity scenario.